photo by PBFloyd via iStock

 Looking back, I wish that I had picked up on the fact that drones for real estate photography were going to become so huge.
 I would have been able to buy more drones for real estate shooting earlier on, which meant I could have become more proficient at aerial photography sooner.
 It would have made me a lot more money in the real estate photography industry.

 But, hindsight is 20/20 and now that drones for real estate are wildly popular, it is definitely time for you to pick one up if you haven’t already.
+After all, a drone is a must-have piece of real estate photography equipment.

 I shoot with DJI drones, the Mavic Air 2 and Mavic 2 Pro to be exact, which is why I’ll be using DJI drones as an example throughout this article.